abhiyerra/seespot/README.md

-# SeeSpotStop
+# SeeSpot

-SeeSpotStop provides a utility for AWS Spot instance that handles the health check if used with an AWS ELB and also handles cleanup of the instance when a termination notice is sent.
+SeeSpot provides a utility for AWS Spot instance that handles the health check if used with an AWS ELB and also handles cleanup of the instance when a termination notice is sent.
 When the termination notice is sent there is a 2 minute period before termination this